snehzx/snehzx/README.md

 <h1 align="center">Hi there ✨, I'm Sneha!</h1>
-*I'm a AI/ML enthusiast and I like to code in Java and Python.
+*I'm an AI/ML enthusiast and I like to code in C , Java and Python.
 I also like open source softwares.*
 <h6 align="center">

 ---